JYassine/BabylonProject/docs/README.md

 http://babylonseascape.livehost.fr

-the game works well on firefox but if you use google chrome you can encounter some problems on audio
+the game works well on chrome but if you use firefox you can encounter some problems

 ## Bugs